Stuwert/blog/src/index.md

 ---
 layout: home
-title: 'Eleventy Duo'
+title: "Stuart Urback"
 ---

-# Hello World
+# Welcome

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+This is my personal website, collecting examples of writing, projects, and the occasional book or game review.